Common user flows

-Onboarding may be purely informational based on the content, but many times it also includes an initial setup that helps personalize the software towards the users specific needs and context.
-After onboarding, users are mostly on their own, so the goal is to leave users with a clear idea on how to achieve what they came for.
+Onboarding may be purely informational based on the content, but it also includes an initial setup that helps personalize the software towards the users’ specific needs and context.
+After onboarding, users are mostly on their own, so the goal is to leave users with a clear idea of achieving what they came for.

-- Guide the user through forms one small step at a time
+- Guide the user through information and setup one step at a time

-- Offer a slideshow of information users can choose to read through
+- Offer carousels of information users can choose to read (or skip)

 Creating a new wallet #

-It is important here to distinguish between wallet software, and the wallet that represents the users “account”.
+It is essential to distinguish between wallet software and the wallet representing the user’s “account.”
 This particular experience may be almost invisible or highly elaborate.
-While some mobile wallet applications choose to automatically create and secure a wallet during first launch, other wallets provide extensive configuration wizards.
+While some mobile wallet applications choose to create and secure a wallet during the first launch automatically, other wallets provide extensive configuration wizards.